magicoli/multipass/readme.txt

   * [x] Custom payments made via WooCommerce
 * Lodgify
 * HBook by Maestrel
+* HotelDruid (probably import only)
+* Email processing (access your mailbox and show messages related to each prestation)

 == Installation ==

 1. Upload `prestations.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Go to admin menu > Prestations > Settings, enable and configure at least one source
+4. WooCommerce must be enabled to handle custom payments.

 == Changelog ==